daily word - gifts and investments

 Add new comment

-daily word - your teachers
+daily word - downward favor?

 Dale Cresap's picture